Neutron-Creative/Open-Feedback/README.md

 </p>
 <img src="assets/Open-Feedback Github Banner.png">
 <h2>About</h2>
-<a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> is a free & open-source alternative to <a href="https://feedback.fish">Feedback Fish</a> by the team at <a href="https://singlelink.co">singlelink.co</a>. <a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> is 100% self-hosted & unmaintained, **so please use at your own risk.** Built for internal use for <a href="https://singlelink.co">singlelink.co</a>, <a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> attempts to replicate <a href="https://feedback.fish">Feedback Fish</a> as affordably as possibly by relying on free & affordable APIs such as Discord & any S3-compatible file store to handle the backend.
+<a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> is a free & open-source alternative to <a href="https://feedback.fish">Feedback Fish</a> by the team at <a href="https://singlelink.co">singlelink.co</a>. <a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> is 100% self-hosted & unmaintained, <b>so please use at your own risk.</b> Built for internal use for <a href="https://singlelink.co">singlelink.co</a>, <a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> attempts to replicate <a href="https://feedback.fish">Feedback Fish</a> as affordably as possibly by relying on free & affordable APIs such as Discord & any S3-compatible file store to handle the backend.
 <br>
 <h2>Installation</h2>
 Installing <a href="https://github.com/Neutron-Creative/Open-Feedback">Open Feedback</a> is simple and takes just seconds.
-Add the following code snippet to your desired application somewhere where it will be rendered on all of your desired pages (ex: your page layout file or template). **Please ensure to change the config variables as well!**
+Add the following code snippet to your desired application somewhere where it will be rendered on all of your desired pages (ex: your page layout file or template). <b>Please ensure to change the config variables as well!</b>

 ```html
 <script>